tamer017/Multi-Angular-Photogrammetry/docs/SGM.md

 ---

 ## Introduction
 Stereo vision and depth map generation are essential for understanding 3D environments.
-Disparity refers to the difference in pixel positions between corresponding points in the left and right images of a stereo pair.
-Semi-Global Matching (SGM) is an advanced stereo matching algorithm that provides accurate disparity maps by minimizing a cost function across multiple scanlines, which considers smoothness constraints and global consistency.

 ---

 ## Disparity Definition
+Disparity refers to the difference in pixel positions between corresponding points in the left and right images of a stereo pair.
 Disparity $$d(x, y)$$ at pixel position $$(x, y)$$ in the left image is defined as:

 $$d(x, y) = x_L(x, y) - x_R(x, y)$$